Archive for Financial News – Page 5

 Metals Strength Scores COT Chart

-COT Strength Scores (a normalized measure of Speculator positions over a 3-Year range, from 0 to 100 where above 80 is Extreme-Bullish and below 20 is Extreme-Bearish) showed that Steel (85 percent) and Palladium (83 percent) lead the metals markets this week.
-Copper (71 percent) comes in as the next highest in the weekly strength scores.
+COT Strength Scores (a normalized measure of Speculator positions over a 3-Year range, from 0 to 100 where above 80 is Extreme-Bullish and below 20 is Extreme-Bearish) showed that Copper (100 percent) and Steel (84 percent) lead the metals markets this week.

 Strength Statistics: